 The protocol provides a placeholder, in the form of the Locator Preferences option, which can be used by hosts to express priority and weight values for each locator.
-This is intentionally made identical to the DNS SRV [10] specification of priority and weight, so that DNS SRV records can be used for initial contact and the shim for failover, and they can use the same way to describe the preferences.
+This is intentionally made identical to the DNS SRV [9] specification of priority and weight, so that DNS SRV records can be used for initial contact and the shim for failover, and they can use the same way to describe the preferences.
 The format allows adding additional notions of "metrics" over time.
-But this is merely a place holder; even in order to use this there would have to be a mechanism by which the host can find out what preference values to use, either statically (e.g., some new DHCPv6 option) or dynamically.
+But the Locator Preference option is merely a place holder when it comes to providing traffic engineering; in order to use this in a large site there would have to be a mechanism by which the host can find out what preference values to use, either statically (e.g., some new DHCPv6 option) or dynamically.